-Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions.
-20% coinsurance for each Medicare-covered diabetic service and supplies 20% coinsurance for each Medicare-covered diabetic shoes or inserts You pay these amounts until you reach the out-of-pocket maximum. \$0 copayment for each Medicare-covered diabetes self-management training service.
+What you must pay when Services that are covered for you vou get these services 🍑 Diabetes self-management training, diabetic services, and 20% coinsurance for each Medicare-covered diabetic supplies service and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: 20% coinsurance for each Supplies to monitor your blood glucose: Blood glucose Medicare-covered diabetic monitor, blood glucose test strips, lancet devices and shoes or inserts lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+For people with diabetes who have severe diabetic foot You pay these amounts disease: One pair per calendar year of therapeutic customuntil you reach the out-ofmolded shoes (including inserts provided with such shoes) pocket maximum and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-\$0 copayment for each customized removable inserts provided with such shoes).
+Medicare-covered diabetes Coverage includes fitting. self-management training Diabetes self-management training is covered under certain service. conditions.
+Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 20% coinsurance for each as well as Chapter 3, Section 7 of this document.)
+Medicare-covered DME Covered items include, but are not limited to: wheelchairs, and related supplies. crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion You pay these amounts pumps, speech generating devices, oxygen equipment, until you reach the out-ofnebulizers, and walkers. pocket maximum.